felipetimbo/tranon/README.md

 # trajectory anonymity project

-This is a project to help people to publish massive trajectories preserving the privacy of individuals.
+This is a project to help people to publish massive trajectories data preserving the privacy of individuals.

 ```
 UFC Master's Program

 Oriented by: Javam C. Machado
 Student: Felipe Timbo
-Assistant undergraduate: Andre Luis
+Assistants: Andre Luis and Toni Cavalcante
 ```